Montana-Code-School/Setup-Prework/README.md

 ## WINDOWS?

 **If you are running a Windows machine**, we will need to get you set up with another operating system, Ubuntu.
-Don't panic, let's set up your computer in a way that allows for both Windows and Ubuntu to run. [**Go to the dual-boot walkthrough here.**](../dual-boot.md)
+Don't panic, let's set up your computer in a way that allows for both Windows and Ubuntu to run.

 ## Setting up a dual-boot machine (Ubuntu and Windows)